2014 Hamilton Tiger-Cats season

-The 2014 Hamilton Tiger-Cats season was the 57th season for the team in the Canadian Football League and their 65th overall.
+The 2014 Hamilton Tiger-Cats season was the 57th season for the team in the Canadian Football League (CFL) and their 65th overall.
 The Tiger-Cats finished in first place in the East Division for the first time since 1998 and finished with a 9–9 record.
 The Tiger-Cats advanced to and lost the Grey Cup game for the second year in a row, this time to the Calgary Stampeders by a score of 20–16.

 The team returned to Hamilton after playing one season in Guelph; the team split its games between Ron Joyce Stadium and the new Tim Hortons Field.
 There were significant delays in the construction of Tim Horton's Field, resulting in delays using the stadium and, subsequently, portions of the venue when it did open, resulting in a reduced seating capacity for the inaugural game against the Toronto Argonauts on Labor Day weekend.
 The aforementioned delays resulted in a lawsuit that was unresolved for several years thereafter, resulting in missed opportunities to host the Grey Cup Championship.